 Please note: Our first priority is the safety of our congregation, visitors, staff and volunteers and we have put measures in place to comply with current government and Church of England guidelines.
 Nonetheless, the risk of transmission of Covid-19 cannot be entirely eliminated and everyone present at the Sunday Service must work together to ensure as safe an environment as possible.
-We encourage you to make your own assessment of the risk and in deciding whether or not to attend, to make the best decision for your household, ‘social bubble’ and situation.
+We encourage you to make your own assessment of the risk and in deciding whether or not to attend, to make the best decision for your household and situation.

-Do I need a ticket?
+Do I need to book?

 What about masks?

-Can I chat after the service?
+Can I chat after the Service?

-What about the toilets?
+What about Communion?

 What is happening with cleaning?